Kharagauli Municipality: History

 The historical territory of Kharagauli was part of the Margveti Saeristao.
 The "Silk Road" ran through here.
 During the feudal era, the present-day territory of Kharagauli was of strategic importance because of the roads connecting western and eastern Georgia.
 The historical monuments found here give grounds to assume that the Kharagauli area was a highly densely populated highway.
 This is evidenced by the ancestral tomb of the Pythians, which was found in the village of Bori.
 The places where now the town kharagauli located in the valley of the passengers resting place was leading caravans often rested in the Chkherimela valley wide-open area.

 The territory of Kharagauli municipality has been inhabited since the Stone Age.
 On the right bank of the river Chkherimela, in the rock of Khandebi, a cave-human settlement of the Upper Paleolithic period, " Deviskhvreli ", has been found.
 During the feudal era, the territory of the municipality was of strategic importance, because the roads connecting western and eastern Georgia passed through it.

-Vakhushti Batonishvili's description in "Kingdom of Georgia" indicates Kharagauli Fortress at this place, this fortress belonged to the Mamukashvili Abashidze And the location of the prison is unknown at this time.
+Prince Vakhushti of Kartli's description in "Kingdom of Georgia" indicates Kharagauli Fortress at this place, this fortress belonged to the Mamukashvili Abashidze And the location of the prison is unknown at this time.
 After the revolution, Kharagauli was changed to Ordzhonikidze.
 In honor of Sergo Orjonikidze, born in Ghoresha.
 "Orjonikidze district", is how it was referred to during the Soviet regime, and after its demise, it was renamed Kharagauli.